Survey Finds Widespread 'Moral Distress' Among Veterinarians

 "I want to make a plea to the pet-owning public to understand that, no matter what you think, odds are the person who's trying to help you take care of your animal has pretty strong feelings about how important that is," she says.
 "And they feel it."

-The study's authors are calling for better training — in veterinarian school and beyond — on self-care and how to cope with moral distress and ethical conflict.
+The study's authors are calling for better training — in veterinary school and beyond — on self-care and how to cope with moral distress and ethical conflict.

 Sinnott-Stutzman defines moral distress as the feeling when the vet determines an optimal treatment course but is blocked from carrying it out — whether because of money, or an owner's beliefs, or rules about, say, dogs that bite.